For Richer, for Poorer (film): Plot

-Aram Katourian (Lemmon) is atop a bridge considering whether to jump to his death when a homeless woman (Madeline Kahn) -- fascinated by seeing a person die—interrupts him.
+Aram Katourian (Jack Lemmon) is atop a bridge considering whether to jump to his death when a homeless woman (Madeline Kahn) -- fascinated by seeing a person die—interrupts him.
 He finally does not have the courage to commit suicide, and instead tells the woman his story:

 Aram is a self-made millionaire who owns twelve successful stores and makes an average of 3.2 million dollars a year.
 He married his greedy high school sweetheart Millie (Shire) and have an adult son, Michael (Silverman).
 When he is not spying on his staff, he spends his time with his mistress, Irene (Joanna Gleason).

 Realizing that his son has no intention of building a career for himself, due to money always being available to him, Aram decides to sell his business and give all of his money away to random strangers on the street.
 He is enthusiastic when Michael assures him that their economical future will be just fine, but upset when he later finds out that Michael meant that he has no doubt that his father will find another job.

 Millie stands by Aram's side and becomes a housekeeper to earn some money.
 Aram also takes on a few tasks, but Michael quits his job after the first twenty minutes due to a fight with his boss.
 Aram, fearing that he will never inspire his son to come off the couch from watching television, suddenly has a great idea: He and Michael will join forces to make travel videos.
 The business would combine Michael's love for TV and luxury travel.
 Aram soon finds his travel video concept already exists.